0xhido/writeups/shirbit_backdoor_analysis/README.md

 }
 ```

-*Logging:*
+*LogEnabled:*
-When logging is enabled, the malware creates new file inside to current execution path with the name `<file_name>.lgo`.
-The log file contains code number, message,  function and timestamp.
+When logging enabled, the malware creates new file inside the current execution path with the name and `.lgo` extension (`service.lgo`).
+The log file contains a code number, message,  function and timestamp.
 The logs are encrypted using `MD5(NodeId)` as encryption key.

 *Interval:*
-Used when sleep command passed to the malware (`cmdType` = 8).
-The malware will sleep for `Config.Interval` seconds.
+This value used when the malware receives a Sleep command from the server.

 *Relays:*
-The C&C server which the malware fetches new commands from.
-The addresses saved encrypted on disk using Rijndael symmetric encryption and `EmbedId` as key.
+The C&C servers which the malware fetches new commands from.
+The addresses saved encrypted on disk using Rijndael symmetric encryption and `SHA256(EmbedId)` as key.

 ![relays](images/relays_encrypted.png)

-The malware uses the `EmbedId` as encryption key and encrypts the `Relays` and write the configuration file on disk.
+The malware uses the `EmbedId` as encryption key for encrypting the `Relays`, then, it writes the configuration file on disk.

 ### Internet connection